Golannnnn/url-shortening/README.md

-Frontend mentors url shortening challenge made with vanilla JS, HTML and CSS using the Astro framework.
+Frontend mentors url shortening challenge made with vanilla JS, HTML and CSS using the Astro framework!